 Outside's long reads email newsletter features our strongest writing, most ambitious reporting, and award-winning storytelling about the outdoors.
 Sign up today.

 As Clint Pumphrey sifted through stacks of outdoor brands’ old catalogs, he came across products he’s never seen before—products that have faded into gear manufacturers’ pasts, with some never to be worn again.
 In a 1978 Marmot catalog, a full-page picture shows a cyclist glowing in the dark in a “Night Rider” reflective windsuit.

-“It’s a product that demonstrates how the equipment we use today is the result of a decades-long process of trial-and-error, innovation, and reaction to changing consumer preferences,” Pumphrey, a manuscripts curator at Utah State University, says.
+“It’s a product that demonstrates how the equipment we use today is the result of a decades-long process of trial-and-error, innovation, and reaction to changing consumer preferences,” Pumphrey, a manuscripts curator at Utah State University, said.

-“At the same time, some things in these catalogs are more familiar, like the abundance of red-laced, brown hiking boots in the 1977 REI catalog,” he says.
+“At the same time, some things in these catalogs are more familiar, like the abundance of red-laced, brown hiking boots in the 1977 REI catalog,” he said.
 “It goes to show that in some ways, style and design can be enduring, or at least cyclical, as well.”